 For me, Games Workshop’s Citadel Miniatures always meant more to me rather than RPGs, when I first started gaming in the early 80’s.
 Though I’d picked up a few cast-off Ral Partha figures from school friends in 1982, my trips to GW in Birmingham didn’t start until the early summer of 1983.
-Based at unit 37 of the Birmingham Shopping Centre, I used to catch the bus or train in with my cousin Carl; for me its not just what was on the shelves like many people, but oddly a lasting memory was the smell of the shop.
+Based at unit 37 of the Birmingham Shopping Centre, I used to catch the bus in; for me its not just what was on the shelves like many people, but oddly a lasting memory was the smell of the shop.
 A heady mix of coffee that had been cooking on the percolator for far too long, shelves of fresh new books and the occasional blasts of underarm perfume from one of the staff known as Ted.
 Those early trips involved asking Ted ‘can I see tray such-n-such’ and feeling slightly intimidated by a watching Ted, whilst you rifled through the tray, looking for that Dwarf figure you’d set your eyes on from the Citadel catalogue.

 The shop layout as I remember was a sales counter as you walked in on the left hand side, shelves of RPGs and supplements continuing on the left, the figures display / blister packs next with the second sales counter at the back.
 This is where I probably spent most of my time as the right hand side was mainly wargames and board games which I wasn’t interested in.
 One particularly noteable ‘feature’ if you can call it that, was the big box Traveller Deluxe set, stood high above the figures shelves.
 It always intrigued me but at £14.95, that was a lot of money I could spend on figures… so I never bought it.
 I finally managed to pick up a copy from eBay several years later though.